-Further information about the trust is available at www.jpmjapanese.co.uk
+Further information about the trust is available at

+www.jpmjapanese.co.uk

-JPMorgan Japanese Investment Trust (JFJ or the trust) aims to achieve capital growth from investments in Japanese companies.
+High-quality companies that are capable of compounding their earnings sustainably over the long term JPMorgan Japanese Investment Trust (JFJ or the trust) aims to achieve capital growth from investments in Japanese companies.
 For performance monitoring purposes, the trust is benchmarked against the returns of the Tokyo Stock Exchange First Section Index (commonly known as TOPIX) in sterling.

-The trust makes use of both long and short-term borrowings with the aim of increasing returns.
+The trust makes use of both long and short-term borrowings to increase returns.